DLR-AMR/t8code_JOSS/paper.md

 # Statement of Need

-Adaptive mesh refinement has been established as a successful approach for scientific and engineering simulations over the past decades [@TEUNISSEN2019106866; @10.1145/1268776.1268779; @doi:10.1137/0733054;
+Adaptive Mesh Refinement has been established as a successful approach for scientific and engineering simulations over the past decades [@TEUNISSEN2019106866; @10.1145/1268776.1268779; @doi:10.1137/0733054;
 @doi:10.1137/0715049].
 By modifying the mesh resolution locally according to